 Entelodonts went extinct in the early Miocene, around 16 million years ago.
 This included the gigantic Daeodon.
 Temperatures during this time increased, leading to drier climates.
 As the climate changed, so did the vegetation and the entire food chain.
-Although Daeodon was able to eat both plants and meat, they did not adapt fast enough to survive this period of change in earth’s history.
+Although Daeodons were able to eat both plants and meat, they did not adapt fast enough to survive this period of change in earth’s history.

 Scientists do not know exactly when the Daeodon went extinct, but they can use specimens of other similar animals to determine what types of species were able to evolve to survive and which ones did not.
 This included the Daeodon and all other Entelodonts.
 Even though they look like some modern animals, including warthogs, bison, and pigs, these animals are not descended from Daeodon.